plusworx/gmindocs/getting_started.md

 `gmin create user new.user@mydomain.com --firstname New --lastname User --password MyStrongPassword`

-with abbreviations the command would look like this -
+with short flag names the above command would look like this -

 `gmin crt user new.user@mydomain.com -f New -l User -p MyStrongPassword`

-The user object has a lot of attributes and there are only flags for the most commonly-used ones.
-However, you can set any user attribute via the attributes (-a or --attributes) flag by providing a JSON string.
+You can set any user attribute via the attributes (-a or --attributes) flag by providing a JSON string.

 Therefore the user above could be created by using the following command -